MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/plan.md

 ## Access AI resources

-Accessing AI resources means identifying and using tools, platforms, and software necessary for AI deployment.
+Organizations must access AI resources by identifying and using tools, platforms, and software necessary for AI deployment.
 This step is important because it provides a quick way to understand what is needed to begin using AI solutions, helping organizations avoid delays due to resource constraints.

 - *Access Microsoft copilots.* Most Microsoft SaaS Copilots require a license or an add-on subscription.